olezim/writeups/tryhackme/overpass/readme.md

 ```

 ## Bypassing the credential login
 The gobuster scan shows that there is an admin page, `<IP>/admin`.
 It contains a simple login form.
 Before trying to exploit it, looking into the source code is always a good idea.
 The source code contains two important information.
-First, within the html <head>, the authors include a javascript file, "login.js"(`<script src="/login.js"></script>`).
+First, within the html <head>, the authors include a javascript file, **login.js**(`<script src="/login.js"></script>`).
 Second, the html <body> calls a function named "onLoad()" whenever the body gets loaded (`<body onload="onLoad()">`).
-We might be able to work with that.
+We might be able to work with this.
 By looking at `<IP>/login.js`, we find the function definition for `onLoad()` and also a vulnerability, which allows us to log in without knowing any credentials.
 ```
 function onLoad() {
     document.querySelector("#loginForm").addEventListener("submit", function (event) {